sagemath/trac_to_gh/Issue 6101.md

 # Issue 6101: computation of induced morphism on homology and cohomology of simplicial complex morphisms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6101

 Original creator: bantieau